Machines & Phases

 We can work down each column in this framework to consider the progression for each area of the business…

-As the number of customers grows we can start to segment, and understand what is attracting our best customers and also what are the gaps for those customers we don’t retain.3
+As the number of customers grows we can start to segment, and understand what is attracting our best customers and also what the gaps are for customers we don’t retain.

 Later, as we get beyond early adopters we need to pay more attention to things like customer churn and the cost of servicing each customer, so we can invest in the right areas.

-We progress from measuring active users to measuring delighted users to finally measuring loyal users.
+We progress from measuring active users to measuring delighted users to finally measuring loyal customers.

 Later, with the benefit of more time, we can track the lifetime value of different customer cohorts and use that detail to tune our sales process.